-The portal was built using the ONTOP system (ontop.inf.unibz.it/) with an open source approach based on ontologies (Ontology-based Data Access and Integration – OBDA/I), using a relational database and creating a SPARQL endpoint. (language used to “query” integrated datasets in RDF format).
+During the realization of the dashboard, the ONTOP system (ontop.inf.unibz.it/) was used, with an open source approach ‘based on ontologies’ (Ontology-based Data Access and Integration – OBDA/I), which is based on relational databases and which creates a SPARQL endpoint (language used to ‘query’ the integrated datasets in RDF format).

-The integration of data through a domain ontology allows users to query data through “queries” (queries) without having to use the technical terminology related to the physical organisation of databases and their complex internal structure.
+The integration of data through a domain ontology allows users to query data through queries without having to go through the technical terminology related to the physical organization of the databases and their complex internal structure.

-The existence of a domain ontology that is compliant with international (VIVO) and European (CERIF) standards, totally open and adapted to the Italian context, is absolutely unique.
-The functional components of the system allow this good practice to offer constantly updated monitoring and analysis (every time the original open data is updated, the system is updated automatically).
+The existence of a domain ontology, compliant with global (VIVO) and European (CERIF) standards, totally open and adapted to the Italian context, is an aspect of uniqueness.
+The functional components of the system make the good practice able to offer a constantly updated monitoring and analysis (every time the original open data is updated, the system automatically updates).

-To date, mainly open data have been integrated:
+To date, the main open data that has been integrated is:

 - Data from national, European and global open databases are available;